 UConn students are prepared to jump into the professional world that surrounds our bustling Hartford Campus.
 They are talented, resilient and career-ready with necessary critical thinking, communication and innovation skills required to thrive in today’s global economy.

 Career services are active on all our regional campuses, especially at this urban campus located in the center of one of the nation’s most robust business communities.
-The Center for Career Development welcomes employers to participate in Career Conversations, 3 career fairs and co-presentations for student professional development.
-UConn’s career services are connected throughout all campuses through the online system, Handshake, and offers opportunities for employers to post jobs and internships for all students and alumni to view.
+The Center for Career Development welcomes employers to participate in career fairs, recruiting events and presentations for student professional development.
+UConn’s career services are connected throughout all campuses through the online platform Handshake which offers opportunities for employers to post jobs and internships for all students and alumni to view.
 Please note, for Fall 2020, UConn Center for Career Development will be hosting all employer events virtually.